 Why don't some pet insurance companies cover exam fees in their standard plans?

-Some pet insurance companies exclude exam fees from standard plans to focus coverage on expensive treatments rather than predictable costs.
-Other insurers offer exam fee coverage as add-ons, allowing customers to customize their policies based on individual needs.
+Some pet insurance companies exclude exam fees from standard plans to focus coverage on expensive treatments rather than predictable expenses.
+Other insurers offer exam fee coverage as add-ons, allowing customers to customize their policies based on individual needs, though doing so can increase pet insurance costs.
+Before purchasing a policy, compare multiple quotes and read the fine print to find the cheapest pet insurance with quality exam fee coverage.

 Do exam fees count toward my annual deductible?